PostHog/meta/requests-for-comments/2022-11-02-onboarding-2.0-continued.md

 *How do we know if this is successful (i.e. metrics, customer feedback), what's out of scope, whats makes this ambitious?*

 ### Metrics
-- Improve the organization signup to discovery activation metric by 100% as compared to the current baseline ([see here, internal only](https://app.posthog.com/dashboard/54139))
+- Improve the organization signup to discovery activation metric by 100%, from 25% to 50% ([see here, internal only](https://app.posthog.com/dashboard/54139))
-- Improve the organization session recordings activation metric by 50% as compared to current baseline (see [this insight, internal only](https://app.posthog.com/insights/YdcM8sBK), from Step 2 to Step 3)
+- Improve the organization session recordings activation metric by 50%, from 32% to 48% (see [this insight, internal only](https://app.posthog.com/insights/YdcM8sBK), from Step 2 to Step 3)

 ### Desired state
 - New users are immediately vetted for technical ability (to install the snippet) and, if they are not technical, they invite someone who is